The Canterville Ghost: 20th century

+21st century

 Michèle Mendelssohn asserts that the story comments on the English and American cultures through contrasting "American pragmatism and artistocratic English superstitions", (p.
 167) "science versus belief, realism versus gothic conventions, and the natural versus the supernatural", (168) and how Virginia saving the day may suggest that American men are weak and shirking their responsibilities in "Notes on Oscar Wilde's Transatlantic Gender Politics" (2012).

-Nick Freeman writes in "The Victorian Ghost Story" in The Victorian Gothic: An Edinburgh Companion, (2012) that "by the late 1880s...the type of ghost story which had brought pleasant frissons to earlier Victorian readers had become stale and was falling victim to parodists", but that "Wilde somehow combined witty parody with an affecting friendship between the ghost of Sir Simon de Canterville and Virginia Otis" (p.100).
+Nick Freeman writes in "The Victorian Ghost Story" in The Victorian Gothic: An Edinburgh Companion (2012) that "by the late 1880s ... the type of ghost story which had brought pleasant frissons to earlier Victorian readers had become stale and was falling victim to parodists", but that "Wilde somehow combined witty parody with an affecting friendship between the ghost of Sir Simon de Canterville and Virginia Otis" (p.
+100).

 Jarlath Killeen writes in "Braindead: Locating the Gothic" in The Emergence of Irish Gothic Fiction: History, Origins, Theories (2014) that "the Gothic is reduced to a mechanical and hammy piece of amateur theatrics needing to be put out of its misery by the virginal innocent usually terrorised within it" (p.
 55) in the story.
 Christopher S. Nassaar writes in "Oscar Wilde and the (Attempted) Murder of Conscience" (2014) that the ghost and the twins have no conscious, but that the conscience intervenes in the form of Virginia.
 She saves the day, but "spoils the fun"; the first part of the story when hijinks ensue is more entertaining (p.
 4).